-Destination Q is a two-day, overnight retreat for undergraduate students engaged in lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual and ally (LGBTQIA*) communities at Washington University to explore leadership and identity development.
+Destination Q, traditionally held during the Fall semester, is a multi-day leadership experience for undergraduate students engaged in lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual and ally (LGBTQIA*) communities at Washington University to explore leadership and identity development.

 More information around finalized dates and times for Destination Q will be available soon.
 Please make sure to check back soon!